Matthew Edgar

-Matthew Edgar (born 28 August 1986) is an English darts player who competes in World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
-Nicknamed "Prime Time", Edgar has won 2 WDF ranking titles and has won two titles on the PDC Challenge Tour.
-A former PDC Tour Card holder, he has played in ten UK Opens, and four World Championships (three PDC and one WDF).
+Matthew Edgar (born 28 August 1986) is an English darts player, commentator, pundit and YouTuber.
+Nicknamed "Prime Time", Edgar has won two World Darts Federation (WDF) ranking titles and two titles on the PDC Challenge Tour.

+Edgar previously competed in Professional Darts Corporation (PDC) events, having three stints as a PDC Tour Card holder from 2012 to 2021.
+Since losing his Tour Card, he has competed in WDF events and focused on other ventures, including working as a darts commentator and pundit, and running his YouTube channel named "Edgar TV Darts".
+He has participated in four World Championships—three PDC World Championships and one WDF World Championship—and ten UK Opens.

 Career

 2011

 Edgar joined the PDC in 2011, and qualified for the 2011 UK Open.
 He defeated Nigel Heydon, Andy Pearce and Martyn Turner on the way to the last 32, where he lost to Andy Boulton 9–5.

 2012

 In January 2012, he entered the Professional Darts Corporation Pro Tour 'Q School' qualifying tournament.

 On the first day, Edgar lost to Darren Whittingham 6–4 at the final stage.

 After four days playing in the event in Barnsley, Edgar gained his professional tour card for the 2012 and 2013 seasons.
 His best results of 2012 came in two UK Open Qualifiers, where he lost in the last 16 to Johnny Haines and Richie Howson respectively.
 These results helped him to reach the UK Open for the second time where he was beaten in the second round by Kevin McDine.
 He could not advance beyond the last 32 in any of the rest of the events he played in the year.